-3.2 Legislation in higher education
+3.2 Legislation in the field of higher education

-In order to investigate legal limitations in the study program modernization process, this section provides brief overview of legislation in Bosnia and Herzegovina and Serbia.
+In order to investigate legal limitations in the study program modernization process, this section provides a brief overview of legislation in Bosnia and Herzegovina and Serbia.

-3.2.1 Legislation in higher education in Bosnia and Herzegovina
+3.2.1 Legislation in the field of higher education in Bosnia and Herzegovina

-Higher education system in Bosnia and Herzegovina is fragmented and regulated by three B&H entities, "Federation of Bosnia and Herzegovina", "Republic of Srpska", and "Brčko District".
-Framework law of Bosnia and Herzegovina is adopted in 2007 [1] as higher education regulation at the state level.
-The framework law determines higher education organization, introduces Bologna concept and ECTS system as well as quality assurance in higher education.
-However, state is not responsible for higher education according to Dayton agreement.
-Each canton in Federation of B&H regulates higher education by own laws.
-Public universities are financed by canton budgets.
-Republic of Srpska have a different law for higher education and finances public universities.
-Agency for Development of Higher Education and Quality Assurance, established in 2007, is responsible for external quality assessment and accreditation of higher education institutions [2] [3].
-The statue of UNI BL is available on line at the following link [4].
+The higher education system in Bosnia and Herzegovina is fragmented and regulated by three B&H entities, "Federation of Bosnia and Herzegovina", "Republic of Srpska", and "Brčko District".
+The framework law of Bosnia and Herzegovina was adopted in 2007 [1] as higher education regulation at the state level.
+The framework law determines higher education organization, introduces the Bologna concept and ECTS system as well as quality assurance in higher education.
+However, according to the Dayton agreement, the state is not responsible for higher education.
+Each canton in the Federation of B&H regulates higher education by its own laws.
+Public universities are financed from canton budgets.
+The Republic of Srpska has a different law for higher education and finances public universities.
+The Agency for Development of Higher Education and Quality Assurance, established in 2007, is responsible for external quality assessment and accreditation of higher education institutions [2] [3].
+The statute of UNI BL is available online at the following link [4].

-3.2.2 Legislation in higher education in Serbia
+3.2.2 Legislation in the field of higher education in Serbia